What's in this article?

 Frequently asked questions (FAQs)

-FAQ pages save your visitors’ time and your team’s time by reducing repetitive inquiries for the same questions.
+FAQ pages save your visitors’ and your team’s time by reducing repetitive inquiries for the same questions.

 Also, sometimes adding a FAQ page to your website can give you a fast track to Google’s first page of search results, where question-based inquiries seem to dominate the first page of search results.